rozachatz/tower-defense/README.md

 # Tower Defense Game
+This game was developed in the Unity Game Engine using C#.
+The C# scripts are provided in the Assets folder of this repository.
+The game executable can be found in TowerDefenseUnity/Game directory and is ready for employment in Windows hosts.

+# Game Description
 Welcome to Tower Defense!
 Your kingdom is under siege by a ruthless enemy army, and it's up to you to defend it at all costs.
 As the commander of your army, you must strategically place powerful towers along the winding path to fend off relentless waves of enemy forces.
 Your ultimate goal is to protect your castle and save your people from certain doom.

 As the battle rages on, you'll need to use your quick reflexes and strategic mind to stop the enemy in their tracks.
 Each incoming wave will be more powerful than the last, so be sure to upgrade your towers and unlock new weapons and abilities to stay one step ahead of the enemy.
 Unleash the full power of your towers to annihilate each enemy wave before they breach your castle walls.